Data Protection Privacy Notice (employment/volunteers)

 Who are we?

-Forget Me Not Children’s Hospice supports children with life-shortening conditions and their families across West Yorkshire and North Manchester.
+Forget Me Not Children’s Hospice supports children with life-shortening conditions and their families across West Yorkshire.
 Forget Me Not Children’s Hospice is a registered charity (no. 1110457).
 The registered address is Forget Me Not Children’s Hospice, Russell House, Fell Greave Road, Huddersfield, HD2 1NH.

 Forget Me Not Children’s Hospice consists of both the charity and our trading company, FMNT Trading Ltd (company number 06332306), which is 100% owned by the charity.
 We share your personal information between the two companies for the purposes of handling and administering your employment or volunteering contract (for example for processing payroll or employee benefits).